-Our ideal is to help students develop the kind of intellectual flexibility needed for life in the 21st century that the best thinkers of the European Renaissance displayed
+Our ideal is to help students develop the kind of intellectual flexibility needed for life in the 21st century that the best thinkers of the European Renaissance displayed.

-The Renaissance Scholar designation honors students whose broad interests help them excel academically.
+The Renaissance Scholar distinction honors students whose broad interests help them excel academically.
 Like Leonardo da Vinci, who was equally adept in the arts and the sciences, Renaissance Scholars are students whose majors and minors are from widely separated fields of study.

 About Renaissance Scholars

 Undergraduate students at USC have the flexibility to pursue academic study in disparate fields.
 This curricular freedom allows students to select a major and a minor (or two majors) in widely separated fields of study.
 USC has a comprehensive array of undergraduate majors and minors that span the arts and humanities, the social and natural sciences, and the professions.
 In fact, the range of undergraduate minors is the broadest of any university in the country.